 - uses and disclosures to prevent a serious threat to health or safety;

-officials; for lawful national intelligence activities; for military purposes; or for the evaluation and health of members of the foreign service;
+- uses or disclosures for specialized government functions, such as for the protection of the president or high ranking government officials; for lawful national intelligence activities; for military purposes; or for the evaluation and health of members of the foreign service;

 - disclosures of de-identified information;